MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 **Pre-Requisite**: This app is using SharePoint in the background and requires a SharePoint site to be configured.
 This is described under [setup nurture components](setup-nurture-components.md)).

-This app cannot be tested out in the managed solution, only once you've [imported it into your extended unmanaged solution](#extending-the-toolkit).
+This app cannot be tested out in the managed solution, only once you've [imported it into your extended unmanaged solution](modify-components.md)).
 This is due to some limitations in the environment variables and data sources in the canvas apps.

 #### Power Apps setup